Diabetes and Celiac Disease

-- Some gluten-free alternatives are made with very low-carbohydrate substitutes, and thus standard carbohydrate counts are not appropriate.
+- Some gluten-free alternatives are made with very low-carbohydrate substitutes, therefore, standard carbohydrate counts are not appropriate.
 Administering standard estimations of insulin may result in dangerously low blood glucose levels.
-Instead, read ingredient labels when possible for carb counts, or count the food as a vegetable that is very low in carb and correct with insulin at the next meal if your estimation was too low.
+Instead, read ingredient labels when possible for carb counts, or count the food as a vegetable that is very low in carbs and correct with insulin at the next meal if your estimation was too low.

 - Example: cauliflower “mashed potatoes” or pizza crust

 - Example: almond flour cookies or bread

 - Always keep gluten-free carbs on-hand for managing blood glucose in instances where gluten-free foods may be difficult to find.

 - For the average person with celiac disease, a salad may be a reasonable option at a restaurant that doesn’t have a gluten-free menu.
 However, for someone with both diabetes and celiac disease, a salad comprised only of vegetables, meat, and dressing is likely too low in carbohydrate to meet standard meal recommendations.
 Always come prepared with additions, or use a beverage (like a smoothie or a latte) as your source of carbohydrate if necessary.

 - Non-perishables like granola bars, protein bars, crackers, meal supplement drinks, and dried soybeans are great to keep in your car, pocket, or purse.